 Low Maintenance Costs

-Maintenance of geothermal heating and cooling systems is very cheap since only the heat pump unit’s air filter requires replacement.
+Maintenance of geothermal systems is very cheap since only the heat pump unit’s air filter requires replacement.
 Geothermal heating systems can be introduced into existing homes, especially in homes with forced air duct systems, and the underground piping in geothermal systems has a lifetime of over 50 years.

 Gandy first became involved with geothermal installations over 30 years ago when a customer requested an energy efficient heating system in a location where gas was not available.